tarampampam/webhook-tester/README.md

 ### Additional configuration

+All supported `serve` command flags can be found by running `docker run --rm -t tarampampam/webhook-tester serve -h`.

 #### Pusher.com

 For incoming webhook notifications without index page refreshing, you can setup `pusher.com` as websocket provider.
 For this - [register new app](https://dashboard.pusher.com/channels) and start serving with following arguments: `./webhook-tester serve ... --pusher-app-id=YOUR_APP_ID --pusher-key=YOUR_KEY --pusher-secret=YOUR_SECRET --pusher-cluster=YOUR_CLUSTER`.